 Run the build in Power troubleshooter by following steps below and let windows to check and fix the problem preventing windows shutdown properly.

 - Press Windows + I to open settings

 - And finally, click on Run the Power troubleshooter

 Disable the Fast Startup feature

 This is another effective way to fix most of the startup and shutdown-related problems.
-As Microsoft added new fast startup feature to optimize the windows startup time, but this feature has some disadvantages and number of users report disabling fast startup feature help them to resolve Windows 10 startup and shutdown-related problems.
+Microsoft added a new fast startup feature to optimize the Windows startup time, but this feature has some disadvantages.
+And a number of users report disabling fast startup feature helps them to resolve Windows 10 startup and shutdown-related problems.

 - On the left side menu, select Choose what the power buttons do.